meetings

 • Encouraging hearing all the voices

-Saving you hours of skirting around issues or revisiting the same debates, having a neutral, prepared, assertive and experienced chair can make meetings more than just manageable, by maximising the talents around the table.
+Save hours of skirting around issues or revisiting the same debates: Having a neutral, prepared, assertive and experienced chair can make meetings more than just manageable, by maximising the talents around the table.

 CLIENT stories:

-WHEN the board and senior leadership were at cross purposes:
+the board and senior leadership at cross purposes:

-By having the neutral person guiding the quarterly and sub-board meetings, both parties took time to understand the workings and needs of the other.
+By having a neutral person guiding quarterly and sub-board meetings, both parties took time to understand the workings and needs of the other.

-The dynamic became much more relaxed within 6 months and The Board reported feeling more valuable and involved.
+The dynamic became more relaxed within 6 months, and The Board reported feeling more valuable and involved.
 The Senior Leadership Team and their senior managers reported feeling more appreciated and respected.

-The parties fed back how they felt part of a solid wider team and how the work pace had picked up, with far fewer blocks, plus ways to overcome hurdles.
+The parties fed back how they felt part of a solid wider team and how the work pace had picked up, with clear dialogue, far fewer blocks, plus ways to overcome hurdles.

-The team comprised specialists from 1 creative and 1 analytical function.
-It suffered from a lack of cooperation, when actions seemed to have been agreed in meetings but not executed.
+The team comprised specialists from one creative and one analytical function.
+It suffered a lack of cooperation, when actions seemed to have been agreed in meetings but not executed.

-With an intervening neutral facilitator they were able to firstly confide their concerns and aspirations.
-Then careful constructive and exploratory conversations unfolded across 2 meetings.
+With an intervening neutral facilitator they first confided their concerns and aspirations.
+Then careful, constructive and exploratory conversations unfolded across two meetings.

 The team widened understanding of each others’ motivations, skillsets, breadth of experience and fears and limitations.